 Can Lumina Foundation lobby?
 In accordance with section 4945 of the Internal Revenue Code and Treasury regulations Section 53.4945, Lumina is prohibited from using funds for lobbying.
 All of the Foundation’s policy and advocacy work is implemented in accordance with the requirements outlined in the Code and related Treasury regulations.
 Lumina's work focuses on non-partisan research and analysis.

-What has been Lumina Foundation’s progress on reaching Goal 2025?
-Each year, Lumina produces an annual report entitled, Stronger Nation, to specifically track progress toward Goal 2025.
+What has been Lumina Foundation’s progress on reaching the goal?
+Each year, Lumina produces an annual report entitled, Stronger Nation, to specifically track progress toward the nation's 60% attainment goal.
 This report is from a national perspective, and also includes data for the nation's largest metro areas, each of the 50 states, and data even down to the county level.

 How is Lumina governed?
 Lumina Foundation is governed by a board of directors.
 Lumina's board of directors can be seen here.

 How do I get involved with Lumina Foundation?
-Every American has a role in helping Lumina Foundation reach its goal of Goal 2025.
+Every American has a role in helping Lumina Foundation reach its 60% goal.
 Everyone–from employers to instructors to families–have clear steps to take to reach the goal.
 And no matter how small, each step toward the goal is essential.
 Find out now how you can contribute to building a stronger nation through higher education.